-- 4. Based on verification and examination of the disclosures/ register under section 184/ 189, 170, 164, 149 of the Companies Act, 2013 (the Act) and DIN based search on MCA Portal (www.mca.gov.in), we certify as under: - None of the above named Directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as directors of companies by the Securities and Exchange Board of India /Ministry of Corporate Affairs or any such statutory authority for the Financial Year ending 31st March, 2020. - 5.
+- Based on verification and examination of the disclosures/ register under section 184/189, 170, 164, 149 of the Companies Act, 2013 (the Act) and DIN based search on MCA Portal (www.mca.gov.in), we certify as under: - None of the above named Directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as directors of companies by the Securities and Exchange Board of India /Ministry of Corporate Affairs or any such statutory authority for the Financial Year ending 31st March, 2021. - 5.
 Ensuring the eligibility of the appointment / continuity of every Director on the Board is the responsibility of the management of the Company.
 Our responsibility is to express an opinion on these based on our verification.
-This certificate is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the management has conducted the affairs of the Company. - 6.
-This certificate is based on the information and records available up to date of this certificate and we have no responsibility to update this certificate for the events and circumstances occurring after the date of the certificate. - 7.
-Further, in view of the continuing restrictions on the movement of persons at several places in the country due to Corona Virus (COVID-19), we have verified the information and documents which are provided by the management of the Company on the email but we have not verified any documents physically.
+This certificate is neither an assurance as to the future viability of the Company nor of the efficiency or effectiveness with which the management has conducted the affairs of the Company. - This certificate is based on the information and records available up to date of this certificate and we have no responsibility to update this certificate for the events and circumstances occurring after the date of the certificate. - 7.
+Further, in view of the high spread Corona Virus (COVID-19 pandemic), we have verified the information and documents which are provided by the management of the Company on the email but we have not verified any documents physically.

-For S. S. Bhati & Associates Company Secretaries
+For S. S. Bhati & Associates Company Secretaries Satyapal Singh Bhati Proprietor